 Half fare taxi program is available for Township residents who are 65 years of age or older.
 The Township will subsidize half of your taxi fare up to $7.00.
 Please stop in the office to sign up for this program.
 Proof of age and residency is required.

-Passport processing services are offered at the Township office by appointment only.
+Passport processing services and Photos are offered at the Township office by appointment only.
 Identification (usually a driver’s license) and proof of citizenship (birth certificate or naturalization papers) are required.
 Please call the Township office at 847-381-1924 to make an appointment.
 To download applications, find details on requirements, fees and documentation, please visit www.travel.state.gov.

 Voter registration is available at the Township office for any Illinois resident.
 To register, a person must be a U.S. citizen, 18 years of age by the date of the next election, and a resident of the address at which they are registering at least 30 days prior to the election.
 Two forms of identification are required- one must show your name and current address and one form of identification may be a piece of mail for a contractual service addressed to you at your residence.
 The Township office is open for voter registration Monday through Friday, 9 am to 4 pm.